 Jyotsna is Managing Partner at Elevar.
-She leads the firm’s investing strategy and priorities in India, and the investing team that is based in Bangalore.
-Her leadership role in India includes sourcing and underwriting of new investment opportunities, portfolio management, partnering with entrepreneurs to achieve scale, while providing active support to the firm’s Latin America investing team.
-She has played a global role in building core organizational values and operational processes at Elevar.
+She leads the firm’s investing strategy and priorities in India, and the firm’s investing team that is based in Bangalore.
+Her leadership role in India includes sourcing and underwriting of new investment opportunities, portfolio management, partnering with entrepreneurs to achieve scale, while actively supporting the firm’s Latin America investing team.
+She has played a global role in building core organizational values and operational systems / processes at Elevar.

 Jyotsna has 16+ years of work experience spanning banking, retail financial services, strategy, and building businesses as an early stage investor.
 She has tremendous admiration for low-income communities and her favorite time is spent in the field, gathering customer insights and figuring out connections with capital markets.
 In nearly 10 years at Elevar, she has had a leadership role in making investments that have demonstrated a clear link between financial markets and sectors such as agriculture, affordable education and mobility for low income communities.

 Prior to Elevar, Jyotsna was at HSBC and worked directly with the bank’s India leadership.
 While at HSBC, she had multiple roles in the context of retail distribution, including strategy, business finance, sales, operations, business intelligence and training and development.
 Jyotsna is a Commerce graduate from Shri Ram College of Commerce, Delhi University and completed her MBA from SP Jain Institute of Management & Research, Mumbai.
 She is a Chartered Financial Analyst®.